learn-co/single-socket/README.md

 ## How It Works

-SingleSocket uses a local proxy websocket server to route clients through a single connection.
+SingleSocket uses a local [dnode](https://github.com/substack/dnode) server to route clients through a single websocket connection.

 ## Install